 What is 300 Plates?

 300 Plates is the annual Art Access fundraiser and exhibition.
-This signature event, first hosted in May 2003, presents unique artwork that is both affordable and highly collectible, created by approximately 130 established and emerging artists from the local community.
-Using 11 x 10 inch plates (tempered panel or plexiglas), each artist prepares small works in their recognizable style.
+This signature event, first hosted in May 2003, presents unique artwork that is both affordable and highly collectible, created by approximately 160 established and emerging artists from the local community.
+Using 11 x 10 inch plates (tempered panel or plexiglass), each artist prepares small works in their recognizable style.
 Finished plates include everything from landscape to assemblage to pop art to photography and more.
 During the fundraiser and month-long exhibition the plates are hung in the Art Access Gallery, creating a kaleidoscope of one-of-a-kind artwork.